Y4cobwastaken/Falling-tomorrow/README.md

 🔹 The `planning` folder is where all creative writing, world-building, lore, and narrative structure are stored.
 🔹 The `game` folder is where prototypes, mechanics, scenes, and systems will be implemented.

+## 🚫 Spoilers

+In the `planning` and `DevLog` folder, there may be spoilers which give hints about the game.
+If you are following the journey of making this game, you may read those but be aware that there are spoilers for the game

 ---

 ## ❗ Legal / Usage Notice